 Dr. Sam Muller

 I am both perplexed why change in the justice sector is so tough and deeply convinced that justice systems can offer much more value than they do now.
 That’s why I founded HiiL in 2005, after having worked at the forefront of developing the Yugoslav Tribunal and later the International Criminal Court.
 As a UN and later ICC official I saw the flame of the Middle East peace process gradually go out.
 I saw the effects of wars in the former Yugoslavia, northern Uganda, and the Democratic Republic of Congo.
 These situations show when rules designed to protect human dignity don’t work.
 They’re extreme, I know.
 But I carry them with me always to keep me focused on what matters: effective rule systems that support human dignity, every day, in daily life.
 The users of the justice system come first.
-But I also know how institutions, cutting-edge technology, new types of funding, and thinking that is not limited by national boundaries are.
-Bringing all this together has allowed HiiL to successfully initiate and launch effective new ways of getting justice to people.

 Sam Muller is the founding director of HiiL.
 It’s mission is to empower 150 million people to prevent or resolve their most pressing justice problems by 2030.
 An international lawyer by training, Sam works on justice strategy and innovation at the highest political levels, connecting knowledge about needs and what works with justice change processes that make a difference.
 The clients he has worked for include governments, international businesses and leading civil society organisations.
 Sam also led the setting up of the Justice Leadership Foundation and the Wildlife Justice Commission.